-The symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.
+The symptoms may include flashbacks, insomnia, nightmares, irritability, depression, difficulty concentrating, anxiety, uncontrollable thoughts about the event, and suicidal thoughts.

-Post-traumatic stress disorder is often identified as related to military combat.
-It’s understood that soldiers and other service members face traumatic events that involve the threat of death or serious injury.
+Post-traumatic stress disorder is a condition often associated with military combat.
+Soldiers and other service members face traumatic events that involve the threat of death or serious injury.
 PTSD is known as an “invisible wound” because it is a psychological disorder.

-While firefighters and other first responders may face trauma similar to what is experienced in combat, the N.C.
-Workers’ Compensation Commission has considerable leeway in determining whether an applicant has PTSD and whether it is connected to his or her job.
+While firefighters and other first responders may face life-threatening situations similar to what is experienced in combat, the N.C.
+Workers’ Compensation Commission has considerable latitude in determining whether an applicant has PTSD and whether it is connected to his or her job.